adtzlr/felupe/docs/examples/platewithhole.rst

    * create and mesh a plate with a hole

-   * load a linear-elastic plane stress material
+   * define a solid body with a linear-elastic plane stress material

+   * create an external pressure load

    * export and plot stress results

-A plate with length :math:`2L`, height :math:`2h` and a hole with radius :math:`r` is subjected to a displacement controlled uniaxial tension :math:`u_{ext}`.
+A plate with length :math:`2L`, height :math:`2h` and a hole with radius :math:`r` is subjected to a uniaxial tension :math:`p=-100` MPa.
 What is being looked for is the concentration of normal stress :math:`\sigma_{11}` over the hole.

 .. image:: images/platehole.svg
    :width: 400px